Ptlperry/Project_7/README.md

 This C++ program implements a Student Management System using templates and vectors.
 It allows users to:

 → Add new students

 → Display all students

 → Remove a student by ID

-→ Search for a student by ID
+→ Search for a student by

 → Exit the program

 The program follows an object-oriented approach, utilizing class inheritance to manage students effectively.